shariq1989/cookbook/content/recipe/Tandoori_Chicken.md

 7. Move the drumsticks to the rightmost side of the grill and cook skin-up for 25 minutes
 8. Flip and continue cooking until chicken has reached over 170 degrees, for 20-30 minutes.
 9. Let the chicken rest for 10 minutes before serving.
-10. Garnish with lemon wedges and serve with riata.
+10. Garnish with lemon wedges and serve with [raita](https://www.jamilghar.com/recipe/raita/).